 The rump jury trial right would also not be applicable when the government seeks a "personal money judgment" against the defendant.
 In Point C below, NACDL disputes whether there is any such form of criminal forfeiture.
 But certainly there is no special reason to leave this type of forfeiture judgment up to the judge.
-A jury is just as capable of determining the amount of proceeds received by a defendant or group of defendants, and that issue is no less likely to be factually contested than any other.
+A jury is just as capable of determining the amount of proceeds received by a defendant or group of defendants, or the amount of funds involved in money laundering, or which the defendant failed to declare at the border, or which were structured, or the like, and such issues are no less likely to be factually contested than any other.

 The only real reason that the government opposes jury determinations is that juries sometimes refuse to forfeit homesteads or personal property.
 The jury, the government supposes, is more likely to harbor doubt about the defendant's culpable ownership or to reject a perceived overreaching by prosecutors, or even occasionally to act on sympathy for the defendant's family's plight.
 The government considers such displays of humanity and common sense -- which are entirely consistent with the jury's historic function as the conscience of the community, shielding the citizen in particular cases from the law's harshness or the prosecutor's zeal -- an intolerable interference with its profitable forfeiture program.
-This proposal has nothing to do with procedural reform or improving the fairness of the process; it has only to do with an unchecked desire by the DOJ to win and to punish.
+The current proposal has nothing to do with procedural reform or improving the fairness of the process; it has only to do with an unchecked desire by the DOJ to win and to punish.

 If the English Crown could tolerate the occasional, case-specific display of moderation, conscience, or humanity by English and colonial juries, so can the mighty United States Government in the late twentieth century.
-Indeed, if the government fails to win the criminal forfeiture, and feels that justice has not been served, it can always pursue a civil remedy in addition.
-See United States v.
-Ursery, 518 U.S. 267 (1996) (no double jeopardy bar).
+Indeed, if the government fails to win the criminal forfeiture, and feels that justice has not been served, it can substantive issue, on which the Judicial Conference, as such, could not have a view.